 New Horizons is scheduled to fly past MU69 on January 1, 2019.
 According to the plan, the spacecraft will come within just 3,500 kilometers (2,175 miles) of the surface, which is more than three times closer than it got to Pluto.

-A contingency plan, if debris is discovered around the small object, would see New Horizons approach to 12,500 miles (7,800 miles).
+A contingency plan, if debris is discovered around the small object, would see New Horizons approach to 12,500 kilometers (7,800 miles).

 “The entire encounter will last Sep 2018 to Jan 2019,” New Horizons Principal Investigator Alan Stern told IFLScience.
 “The close approach and detailed imaging though is Dec 30 to Jan 2."